xavierfoucrier/instacam/DOCUMENTATION.md

 Type: `Numeric`
 Default: `400`

 The width represents **the width of the viewport**.
-It must fit to a **4:3 ratio** to render a proper image of the media stream, depending on the webcam.
+It must fit to the aspect ratio option, by default a **4:3 ratio**, to render a proper image of the media stream, depending on the webcam.

 #### height
 Type: `Numeric`
 Default: `300`

 The height represents **the height of the viewport**.
-It must fit to a **4:3 ratio** to render a proper image of the media stream, depending on the webcam.
+It must fit to the aspect ratio option, by default a **4:3 ratio**, to render a proper image of the media stream, depending on the webcam.

 #### mirror
 Type: `Boolean`